Zinc Architectural Panels In Construction

 In the late 19th and early 20th centuries, architects in the US started making sheet-based roofs using zinc.
-While it was all but forgotten in the years after WWII, due to cheaper thermoplastic and synthetic rubber, pure zinc is now regaining popularity – mainly due to an increased demand for eco-friendly building materials.
+While it was all but forgotten in the years after WWII, due to cheaper thermoplastic and synthetic rubber, zinc architectural panels are now regaining popularity – mainly due to an increased demand for eco-friendly building materials.

 A Brief History of Zinc